-While surfing online, I stumbled upon a somewhat negative review of another DJ company’s performance at a wedding.
+While surfing online, I stumbled upon a somewhat negative review of about the performance of another DJ Company at a wedding.
 I like to read these, trying to keep an open mind, but in this instance it seems that the DJ clearly had very little experience in diverse crowds, and perhaps even less knowledge of music.
 Or worse, perhaps it was simply that the DJ did not listen or care.
 Here is an excerpt from that review.

 During our phone conversation we told [the DJ] that we liked music people could dance to – some top 40, and a good mix of older stuff.
 We told him the that the mean age of our guests was probably around 45-50.
 He didn’t play anything from their era.
 Multiple times the dance floor cleared.
 Multiple times myself and my husband had to go up to him and ask him to play different music.
 The worst part of it all, was that he wouldn’t take instruction from us.
 I gave him specific songs to play – classic wedding songs – he decided to play some horrible dance remix version.
 I verbatim told him – “play original music, play original songs, no remixes.”
 But then he would just play another remix.